IPSGA

 When you join the club as an associate, we will allocate you to an observer who will arrange a number of observed rides.

 The process during these observed rides is a pre-brief followed by a ride where the observer will follow and perhaps stop during the ride to talk about aspects of your riding.
-Some observers will use a radio connection with the associate to give feedback whilst on the ride.
-We keep this to an absolute minimum so as not distract the associate.

 The Associate